[Ethan] My name is Ethan. This is my story.

 Before the session

-- Ask the young person what they want to be able to do: For example, they may want to mark the footy.
+For example, they may want to mark the footy.
 Plan how they might be able to do this, including talking about techniques and strategies that they might use.
 Let them practise the skill.
 Give the player a chance to check how they went and evaluate their performance.
 A player’s plan can then change as they try to reach their goals.

-- If more support is needed, work with players to modify their goal, as necessary, so that they can become achievable.
+Work with players to modify their goal, as necessary, so that they can become achievable.
 For example, they may be able to tap the ball from the air down to the ground where they can then pick it up, rather than mark the footy.

 During the session

-Give young people a chance to do well
+Give young people a chance to do well!

-- Simplify training drills: Simplify the tasks and activities where necessary.
+Simplify the tasks and activities where necessary.
 This can give players with DCD a chance to increase their footy skills and confidence, which can increase their enjoyment.

-- Give more time: Slowing activities down and simplifying instructions can be a useful way of helping players succeed.
+Slowing activities down and simplifying instructions can be a useful way of helping players succeed.
 For example, encourage walking rather than running the first time an activity is played to help slow it down.
 Some players might need more time to respond verbally.

-- Give more practise: Use repetition when learning skills.
+Use repetition when learning skills.
 Some players might need extra practise.
 Allow them to do more repetitions if needed and move to new, more complex skills once the player has mastered the previous skill.

-- Match groups by skill level: Matching players of the same skill level in small groups for activities may help young people feel more at ease and confident in their abilities.
+Matching players of the same skill level in small groups for activities may help young people feel more at ease and confident in their abilities.
 Assign groups yourself.
 This will reduce the chance of someone feeling excluded.